cortexlabs/cortex/examples/README.md

 - [Language identification](pytorch/language-identifier): deploy a fastText model to identify languages.

-- [Image classification](pytorch/image-classifier): deploy an AlexNet model from TorchVision to classify images.
+- [Image classification](pytorch/image-classifier-alexnet): deploy an AlexNet model from TorchVision to classify images.

+- [Image classification](pytorch/image-classifier-resnet50): deploy a ResNet50 model from TorchVision to classify images.

 - [Object detection](pytorch/object-detector): deploy a Faster R-CNN model from TorchVision to detect objects in images.